Skip to main content

 City and Guilds 6187-21 Hydrocarbons

-With the increasing emphasis on the use of ‘natural’ refrigerants, City and Guilds have developed this stand alone module to provide operatives with a recognised qualification in the safe handling of hydrocarbons and their safe use in hydrocarbon RAC systems.
+With the increasing emphasis on the use of ‘natural’ refrigerants, City and Guilds have developed this stand alone module to provide operatives with a recognised qualification in the safe handling and use of hydrocarbons, A2L and A3 flammable gases.

-The one day course is only suitable for extremely experienced engineers and although not mandatory we strongly recommend that anyone attending this course should already hold a category 1 or category 2 ‘F Gas’ qualification (either City and Guilds 2079 or Construction Skills J11 or J12).
+The one day course is only suitable for extremely experienced engineers who already hold a category 1 or category 2 ‘F Gas’ qualification (either City and Guilds 2079).

 Objective